mcpcpc/cs2040/README.md

 this project includes built-in current-sense functionality and six addressable RGB LEDs, which allow active visualization of the connected load.

+Lastly, in order to add dramatic affect RGB lighting as added using the built-in NeoPixel library.
+Individual LEDs can be programmed per sequenced motor and coded to reflect a desired color at a specified sequence step.

 ## Assembly

 ### Tools